Lyceris-chan/selfhost-stack/README.md

 - **HUB_API_KEY**: Required for sensitive dashboard actions.
 Can be rotated via UI.
 - **Zero-Leaks Architecture**: This stack is designed for complete isolation.
 External assets (fonts, icons, and scripts) are fetched only once during the initial setup or when the local cache is invalidated.
 These requests are made via **Fontlay** ([Privacy Policy](https://github.com/miroocloud/fontlay)) and **JSDelivr** ([Privacy Policy](https://www.jsdelivr.com/terms/privacy-policy)), then stored and served locally to ensure your machine never communicates with these providers during regular use.
+- **Anonymized Fetching (CDN Proxying)**: To eliminate host IP exposure, all external asset downloads and changelog retrievals performed by the Management Hub are routed through the **Gluetun VPN proxy**.
+Even during maintenance or background updates, your public home IP remains hidden from third-party CDNs and asset providers.
+- **Data Minimization & Fingerprinting**: While requests are proxied to hide your IP, upstream providers (GitHub, JSDelivr) may still log standard access metadata (timestamp, requested resource).
+However, because these requests originate from the isolated `hub-api` container using a generic User-Agent, they cannot fingerprint your specific host device, browser, or operating system.
+They see a generic Linux client coming from a commercial VPN IP.
 - **Material Design 3 Compliance**: The dashboard strictly adheres to M3 specifications (`m3.material.io`).
 Dynamic color generation is powered by the [material-color-utilities](https://github.com/material-foundation/material-color-utilities) library, ensuring an accessible and consistent visual experience.
-- **Anonymized Fetching (CDN Proxying)**: To eliminate host IP exposure, all external asset downloads and changelog retrievals performed by the Management Hub are routed through the **Gluetun VPN proxy**.
-Even during maintenance or background updates, your public home IP remains hidden from third-party CDNs and asset providers.

 ### External Assets & Libraries